How to grow roses

 - Prune roses annually to promote healthy growth, control the shape and stimulate flowering

 - Plant bare-root roses from November to March.
-Container-grown roses can be planted at any time of year
+Container-grown roses can be planted at any time of year, but are best planted in autumn.

 More on growing roses: